-When you are working from home, sometimes your family members or roommates might use your PCs.
+When working from home, sometimes your family members or roommates might use your PCs.
 To ensure no one can access your data, you can use two-factor authentication in your files and data.

-Usually, employees add passwords in their files and folders; however, passwords can be easily hacked.
+Usually, employees add passwords to their files and folders; however, passwords can be easily hacked.
 Therefore, you should add a PIN code while adding a password that ensures a high-security level.

 This factor helps to minimize the chances of fraud and minimizes trust issues.
 It also increases work productivity as employees can share their files and folders without fear of being misused.

 Use Firewall and Antivirus Software